lmorg/murex/docs/parser/null-coalescing.md

 > The null coalescing operator (called the Logical Defined-Or operator in Perl)
 > is a binary operator that is part of the syntax for a basic conditional
-> expression in several programming languages, including C#, PowerShell as of
+> expression in several programming languages.
+While its behavior differs
-> version 7.0.0, Perl as of version 5.10, Swift, and PHP 7.0.0.
-While its
-> behavior differs between implementations, the null coalescing operator
+> between implementations, the null coalescing operator generally returns the
-> generally returns the result of its left-most operand if it exists and is not
+> result of its left-most operand if it exists and is not null, and otherwise
-> null, and otherwise returns the right-most operand.
-This behavior allows a
+> returns the right-most operand.
+This behavior allows a default value to be
-> default value to be defined for cases where a more specific value is not
+> defined for cases where a more specific value is not available.
-> available.
 >
 > In contrast to the ternary conditional if operator used as `x ? x : y`, but
 > like the binary Elvis operator used as `x ?: y`, the null coalescing operator